chrisluedtke/pyflashcards/pyflashcards/cards/05 Linear Algebra.md

 Principal Component Analysis(or PCA for short), is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of linearly uncorrelated variables called principal components.

 ##### Tags
-linear algebra, unit 2, lin_alg, general
+linear algebra, unit 2, general

 ----